-Blast at Pakistan shrine kills 43, wounds scores
+Blast at Pakistan shrine kills 52, wounds scores

 Baluchistan is also a key link in a $46 billion transport and trade corridor between Pakistan and China, which hinges on a deep-water port in the southwestern city of Gwadar.

-(Additional reporting by Omar Fahmy in CAIRO; Writing by Kay Johnson; Editing by John Stonestreet)
+Additional reporting by Omar Fahmy in CAIRO; Writing by Kay Johnson; Editing by John Stonestreet and Dale Hudson